Burudo/hello-world/README.md

 I've just landed from my kitesurf

-How is the beer down here?
+How is beer down here?